bsonghao/QE_example_calculations/README.md

 # QE_example_calculations

-This repository illustrate procedures to run band structure calculation for solids using Quantum Espresso
+This repository illustrate procedures to run plain-wave DFT calculations for solids using Quantum Espresso

 Procedure to compute band structure: